OWASP/Go-SCP/src/error-handling-logging/logging.md

 }
 ```

-It's also good practice to implement generic error messages or custom error
+It's also good practice to implement generic error messages, or custom error
-pages as a way to make sure that no information is leaked when an error
+pages, as a way to make sure that no information is leaked when an error
 occurs.

 ---

-[Go's log package][0], as per the documentation, "implements a **simple**
+[Go's log package][0], as per the documentation, "implements **simple**
-logging" and some common and important features are missing, such as leveled
+logging".
+Some common and important features are missing, such as leveled
 logging (e.g. `debug`, `info`, `warn`, `error`, `fatal`, `panic`) and formatters
-support (e.g. logstash): these are two important features to make logs usable
+support (e.g. logstash).
+These are two important features to make logs usable
 (e.g. for integration with a Security Information and Event Management system).

-Most, if not all, third-party logging packages offer these and other features.
+Most, if not all third-party logging packages offer these and other features.
-The ones below are some of the post popular third-party logging packages:
+The ones below are some of the most popular third-party logging packages:

 * [Logrus][1] - https://github.com/Sirupsen/logrus
 * [glog][2]   - https://github.com/golang/glog
 * [loggo][3]  - https://github.com/juju/loggo

-An important note regarding [Go's log package][0]: both Fatal and Panic
+Here's an important note regarding [Go's log package][0]: both Fatal and Panic
 functions do much more than logging.
 Panic functions call `panic` after writing
-the log message what is not generally accepted for libraries and Fatal functions
+the log message.
+What is not generally accepted for libraries and Fatal
-call `os.Exit(1)` after writing the log message what may terminate the program
+functions call `os.Exit(1)` after writing the log message that may terminate the
-preventing deferred statements to run, buffers to be flushed and/or temporary
+program preventing deferred statements to run, buffers to be flushed, and/or
-data to be removed.
+temporary data to be removed.

 ---

-From the log access perspective, only authorized individuals should have
+From the perspective of log access, only authorized individuals should have
 access to the logs.
 Developers should also make sure that a mechanism that allows for log
 analysis is set in place, as well as guarantee that no untrusted data will
 be executed as code in the intended log viewing software or interface.

-Regarding allocated memory cleanup, Go has an built-in Garbage Collector
+Regarding allocated memory cleanup, Go has a built-in Garbage Collector for this
-for this very purpose.
+very purpose.

 As a final step to guarantee log validity and integrity, a cryptographic
 hash function should be used as an additional step to ensure no log